otrosien/uuid-jpa-rest-example/README.md

 ### JPA auditing and optimistic locking

-The `Mouse` entity has support for last-modified-based and ETag-based optimistic locking.
+The `Mouse` entity has support for last-modified-based and `ETag`-based optimistic locking.
-These properties are hidden from the business model and REST API (i.e. private fields without getters/setters)
+The extra properties ( `optLock`, `createdAt`, `lastModifiedAt` ) are hidden from the business model and resource representations
+(i.e. private fields without getters/setters)

 ### EclipseLink load-time weaving